sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

 title: Visualisation of base modification data - part II
 ---

+This is the final hands-on session in our timeline.
-In this session, we will learn to use `modbamtools` another visualization package, and learn how to do pileups.
+In this session, we will learn to use another visualization package `modbamtools`, and learn how to do pileups.
+At the end of the lesson, you can do an exercise to explore what you have learnt in all the hands-on sessions in this course further or you can explore all the mod BAM files we have generated and the commands you have used on your own.

 ![Visualizations with mod BAM](manipulate_mod_bam_visualize_II.png)